SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

 US by now.
 But you're acting as though you _want_ a variant that'll make us do this all over again.
 Why would you possibly want that?!

+## Addendum 2021-Jul-07

+Last April, when we did the analysis of vaccination vs Trump margin, [we found the next day that the _New York Times_ published a similar analysis (with an almost identical plot)]({{ site.baseurl }}/politics-vs-mask-and-vaccine-use/#addendum-late-2021-apr-19).

+Not to be outdone, today the _Washington Post_ published an article by Max Boot, very similar to this post <sup id="fn10a">[[10]](#fn10)</sup>:

+> In December, I argued that the coronavirus vaccination campaign would be a test of who
+> had the upper hand in the United States: the geniuses (not all of them American) who
+> invented and produced these safe and effective vaccines in record time or the
+> conspiratorial crackpots who believe Internet rumors that vaccines are unsafe and
+> unnecessary.
+More than six months later, it’s evident that the forces of ignorance and
+> irrationality are so strongly entrenched that no amount of scientific evidence and
+> public exhortation will sway them.

+> While young people and African Americans exhibit vaccine hesitancy, the most problematic
+> group by far is Republicans.
+According to a new Post-ABC News poll, 86 percent of
+> Democrats have gotten at least one vaccine shot, compared with only 45 percent of
+> Republicans.
+Forty-seven percent of Republicans say they likely won’t get vaccinated,
+> compared with only 6 percent of Democrats.

+> The states that have the lowest vaccination rates — Mississippi, Alabama, Arkansas,
+> Louisiana, Wyoming — are all Republican redoubts.
+It’s no coincidence that many red
+> states are also seeing the worst outbreaks of the disease in recent weeks: The average
+> number of daily cases in the past 14 days has surged 145 percent in South Carolina, 137
+> percent in Nebraska and 121 percent in Arkansas. __The Centers for Disease Control and
+> Prevention calculates that 99.5 percent of U.S. covid-19 deaths in the past six months
+> were among unvaccinated people.__

+Note that crucial fact: _almost all_ the deaths in the last 6 months were among unvaccinated people.
+So&hellip; _get vaccinated!_

+> Sadly, roughly one-third of the country is impervious to science and even
+> self-interest.
+That’s a big problem for the rational rest.
+Widespread vaccine resistance
+> ensures that covid-19 will continue circulating as more virulent strains emerge.
+The
+> only way we are likely to achieve “herd immunity” now is the hard way — by having a lot
+> more people fall ill and die from the delta variant.
+The anti-vaxxers have a lot to
+> answer for.

+At least _some_ of the big-time journalists seem to grasp the problem correctly.

 ---

 ## Notes &amp; References